Procore unlocks the value of ecosystem collaboration with Slack

 Since December 2020, Procore has grown its Slack Connect usage by 700%, averaging one new shared channel per day.
 Lengieza attributes that growth in part to how easy Slack is to use, even though many partners had never used the tool before.

-‘It’s really impressive how quickly our partners onboarded and adopted Slack Connect as the preferred way to collaborate with Procore,’ Lengieza says.
-‘On top of that, our partners recognise the investment we are making in their success.’
+“It’s really impressive how quickly our partners onboarded and adopted Slack Connect as the preferred way to collaborate with Procore,” Lengieza says.
+“On top of that, our partners recognize the investment we are making in their success.”

 Elevating sales teams to quickly cement deals

-Procore’s crew of sales professionals know that the key to finalising a deal is making a good first impression.
-Slack and Slack Connect allow Procore’s account executives (AEs) and customer success managers (CSMs) to respond to leads in real time by creating secure internal channels as well as connected channels with partners and consultants, maintaining crucial context with every conversation.
+Procore’s crew of sales professionals know that the key to finalizing a deal is making a good first impression.
+Slack and Slack Connect allow Procore’s account executives (AEs) and customer success managers (CSMs) to respond to leads in real time by spinning up secure internal channels as well as connected channels with partners and consultants, maintaining crucial context with every conversation.

-Even before a deal is finalised, Procore often brings its engineers and consultants into a Slack channel to work back and forth with them on a potential solution.
-According to Lengieza, this helps to accelerate adoption and seal the deal faster for a prospect.
+Even before a deal is finalized, Procore often brings its engineers and consultants into a Slack channel to work back and forth with them on a potential solution.
+According to Lengieza, this helps accelerate adoption and seal the deal faster for a prospect.

 Procore’s AEs and CSMs also rely on the Salesforce integration for Slack to do a lot of heavy lifting.
 It allows teammates to view and share Salesforce records with one another without ever leaving Slack, speeding up approvals and shortening deal cycles in the process.
 Teams can add Slack conversations to Salesforce records, easily updating the extended team on the status of a deal or triaging a customer support issue.